-Find out more about visa regulations for working as a student, National Insurance and income tax from our information leaflet International Students and Employment leaflet .
+In order to find out more about visa regulations for working as a student, National Insurance and income tax please read the information in our International Students and Employment leaflet

 How can I find a job?